Jediweirdo/Shortcut-Peramaterizer/README.md

 You can install this script through [Shareable](https://shareable.vercel.app/script/92).

-Alternatively, you can manually install this by downloading the  [Latest Release](https://github.com/Jediweirdo/Shortcut-Peramaterizer/releases/tag/v1.0.0) and sharing the corresponding `.shortcut` file with Scriptable and selecting "Add Script"
+Alternatively, you can manually install this by downloading the  [Latest Release](https://github.com/Jediweirdo/Shortcut-Peramaterizer/releases/tag/v1.0.0) and sharing the corresponding `.scriptable` file with Scriptable and selecting "Add Script"

 ## Bulding